 Antalya was founded during the Hellenistic period, and later under the rule of Roman Empire, Byzantine, Seljuk, and Ottoman.
 Today, Antalya is a popular summer beach town on the southwest coast of Turkey.

-Kaleiçi, also known as Old Town, is the best place to stay in Antalya for first-timers due to its prime location.
-If you stay here, you will be located in the middle of everything, within walking distance to the top sights, as well as many choices of restaurants, bars, and shops.
-Famous beaches such as Konyaalti Beach, Lara Beach, Belek Beach are easy to reach from the Old Town.
+Kaleiçi, also known as Old Town, is the best overall place to stay in Antalya for first-timers due to its prime location.
+Staying here allow you to be located within walking distance to the city’s many top sights, restaurants, bars, and shops.

 Antalya is a great place for couples and families.
-Kaleiçi, Konyaalti Beach, Lara Beach, Belek Beach are the best places to stay in Antalya for couples and families due to its facilities, as well as its beautiful beaches and attractions on offer.
+Kaleiçi, Konyaalti Beach, Lara Beach, Belek Beach are the best places to stay in Antalya for couples and families due to its family-friendly facilities, beautiful beaches, and attractions on offer.

 Antalya has all kinds of accommodation options from boutique hotels that have been converted from old Ottoman-era buildings in the historic center, to all-inclusive beachfront resorts, tree houses, and bungalows.